Are you using proven gym membership retention strategies to keep your health club clients loyal?

 - Engage Cold Leads

 - Offer Gold Cards

 #1 – Improve Your Group Exercise Offering

-People stay because of the people.
+People often stay because of the community.
 When they consider leaving, they worry they’ll lose their network of like-minded friends.
-Improving your groupX offering encourages interaction and helps to build those friendships so that people are less likely to leave.
+Improving your group-ex offering encourages interaction and helps to build those friendships so that people are less likely to leave.

 #2 – Provide Extra Value

 Tangible items in the form of downloadables are usually valued the most.
 So, offering free ebooks, shopping lists, and cheat sheets can be really effective gym membership retention strategies.